yfndev/ybudget/README.md

 ## Testing

+Through using vitest, I've got a 99% test coverage on lines and 98.6% on functions.
+This was especially helpful when cleaning up my code

 ```bash
 pnpm vitest run              # Unit & integration tests
 pnpm vitest run --coverage   # Get test coverage report